 Vietnam has long been known as one of Asia’s famous food havens, especially in Saigon – the Southern melting pot of Vietnam where all cuisines blend harmoniously.
 Surviving in that buzzing food scene is a real feat, yet some vendors have done that with the help of impeccable taste and originality.
 Here we’ll show you the oldest food vendors in Saigon with over tens of years of experience!

 Note!
-Most of these shops’ staff don’t speak English so get a Vietnamese speaking friend or Book A Private Food Tour for your convenience.
+Most of these shops’ staff don’t speak English so bring a Vietnamese-speaking friend for your convenience.

 Opening hours: 6 AM – 9 PM

 Price: VND 38,000 – VND 50,000

 Since 1975, the Thoi Dai Minh Huong noodle shop (that’s what it’s been dubbed as it has no name) has been serving quality bowls of noodles for the people of Phu Nhuan district.
 The current owner, who’s now 70 years old, inherited the job from his father and continued to serve noodles every day with the help of his wife.

 There are two types of food here: egg noodles – a common 53, Cao Thang Street, District 3 – and wonton.
 You can have either of them or order a mixed bowl.

 A mixed bowl contains chewy egg noodles, two big, juicy wontons filled with pork, a few slices of char siu, vegetables, and the shop’s specialties: the aromatic, creamy broth and a crispy shrimp puff.
 Years of experience have perfected the authentic taste that he learned from his Chinese ancestors, plus the unique type of shrimp puff that you can hardly find anywhere else created an irresistible combo.

 The shop’s quite small, but it’s easy to find because it’s at the front of the alley in a very brightly green-colored building.
 You can park motorbikes beside the shop.